 The short answer is no. The slightly longer answer is…

-Our personal energy consumption can be broken down into a few basic categories:
+We can break energy consumption down into a few (very basic) categories:

 - Clothing (and other consumer goods)